The General Assembly has presently 193 member states, each having one vote.

 This body was set up by the UN Charter in June 1945.
 It rules on disputes submitted by member states and issues advisory opinions on matters referred by UN organs and specialised agencies.

 On 8 December 2003 the UN General Assembly voted to ask the Court for an advisory opinion on Israel’s Apartheid Wall.
 It was limited to an advisory opinion as Palestine (not being member state) could not bring a formal case.
 The court’s opinion, handed down on 9 July 2004, was that the wall and its associated regime is contrary to international law.
 The opinion and the extensive case papers can be seen HERE.
 The fact that it is an ‘advisory opinion’ should not lessen its importance.

 INTERNATIONAL CRIMINAL COURT

 This is not in fact a United Nations body but was set up in July 1998 by the Statute of Rome (which became effective in July 2002).
 The statute has been adopted by 123 states including Britain and (as of January 2015) the State of Palestine.
 Israel and the United States are among the states who have not adopted it.

 The Palestinians have asked the ICC to investigate those responsible for the attack on the Mavi Marmara in 2010.
 The Palestinian group Badil has also prepared in February 2016 a dossier (see HERE) relating to Israel’s 2014 attack on Gaza, entitled No Safe Place: Crimes against humanity and war crimes.
-In December 2019 – there have been delays – the ICC finally concluded that there are reasonable grounds to proceed on these allegations but have asked the court to rule on whether it has jurisdiction.
-That ruling is still awaited.
+In December 2019 – there have been delays – the ICC finally concluded that there are reasonable grounds to proceed on these allegations but asked the court to rule on whether it has jurisdiction.
+That ruling was delivered on 5 February 2021 and found that the court does have jurisdiction over Gaza, the West Bank and East Jerusalem.
+Further process has begun and THIS is the statement of the Chief Prosecutor on 3 March 2021.